-KSZ8863MLL/FLL/RLL implements the IEEE 802.3 standard for the binary exponential back-off algorithm and the optional "aggressive mode" back-off.
+The KSZ8873MLL/FLL/RLL implements the IEEE 802.3 standard for the binary exponential back-off algorithm, and optional "aggressive mode" back-off.
 After 16 collisions, the packet is optionally dropped depending on the switch configuration for register 4 (0x04) bit [3].